MEMBER LOGIN l FREE REGISTRATION

 Daily Bell: Sounds grim.
 What did you want to do there, anyway?

 Staffer: Well, I've visited numerous countries' capitals in the past two years.
-Caracas, Medellin, Panama City, Montevideo, Nairobi, Muscat and now Saana ...
-Traveling broadens the mind and DB has benefited considerably, in my view, from my journeys.
+Caracas, Medellin, Panama City, Montevideo, Nairobi, Muscat and now Saana … Traveling broadens the mind and The Daily Bell has benefited considerably, in my view, from my journeys.
 Of course, in Yemen, I didn't see much after the first day except via a window of an SUV partially obscured by automatic rifles.
 After they questioned me at the border, I spent the night on a pallet in the local cell in handcuffs.
 They were going to make me sleep with my hands cuffed behind my back, but I managed to convince them to move the handcuffs to the front.

 Daily Bell: Sounds uncomfortable.